wabbajack-tools/mod-lists/magnum_opus/readme.md

 ### ENB

 I don't use an ENB.
 I never saw the need.
-If you want to try one, feel free.
+The ENB binaries are present for other purposes.
+If you wish to add an ENB preset, go for it, but I will provide zero support for such endeavors.

 ## More Modular CC Support

 Please before we begin that there is NO SUPPORT WHATSOEVER for CC content outside of the previously written list, with a strong emphasis on Pipboy and Power Armor Paint Jobs.
-Pipboy Paint Jobs will **most likely cause a CTD at the main menu.**
+Pipboy Paint Jobs will **most likely cause a CTD at the main menu.** There is also really no support whatsoever for this section, but I am against taking away the freedom for you to do as you like, so maybe this will help if, say, you only own a few CC mods.

 In Mod Organizer 2's profile dropdown in the top-left, you'll see a third profile called `Opus CC Only`.
 This profile has no mods active that are not required for the Creation Club mods and my various patches.
-Activate this profile, then scroll to the bottom of the mod list in the left pane.
-The very last mod will be called `Lively and Webmetz's CC Patches`.
-Right click on this mod and select `Reinstall Mod`.

-A FOMOD will pop up on your screen.
-Options in this FOMOD will be automatically selected for you based on the CC plugins in your load order.
-ALL YOU HAVE TO DO IS CLICK NEXT A FEW TIMES, THEN CLICK INSTALL.
-When prompted, select `Replace`.

-Switch back to the `Magnum Opus - CC Edition` profile.
-Deactivate `Lively and Webmetz's CC Patches` and then activate it again.
-This will enable all the new plugins selected by the FOMOD.
-Each individual option will install my patch when applicable, as well as an individual sorting patch for each CC plugin. **A very special thanks to Webmetz for going through the extremely tedious process of doing this for all of us.**
+Activate this profile, then launch xEdit through MO2.
+Load all modules.
+When it is finished, right click anywhere in the left pane and select `Apply Script`, then choose the `M8r Complex Sorter` script.
+Change the output .esp name to something unique, and click `Generate`.

+When it is finished, close xEdit and save the new plugin.
+Switch back to the `Magnum Opus - CC Profile` in MO2, and activate your new plugin.

 ## Credits and Thanks